• Skip to primary navigation

 * I normally use freshly boiled beans but you can use canned ones anytime, they taste almost as good.

 This will cut the time of having this ready in a flash.
-I’m saying the canned ones taste almost as good because whenever I cook my beans I put in an onion or a chunk of leek, one carrot, half a red pepper plus a small branch of thyme and 1 tsp salt to boil together which gives the beans that extra flavour making them to absolutely die for.
+I’m saying the canned ones taste almost as good because whenever I cook my beans I put in an onion or a chunk of leek, one carrot, half a red pepper plus a small branch of thyme and 1 teaspoon salt to boil together which gives the beans that extra flavour making them to absolutely die for.

 I do love beans, can you say?!
 If the season allows instead of normal garlic use new garlic as I call it or the spring garlic, it is super amazing.